oasis-tcs/sarif-spec/EditorsReports/Editor's report 2018-03-14.md

     9. [Issue #97](https://github.com/oasis-tcs/sarif-spec/issues/97): "file object's contents property" -- made available on March 7th, 2018.

+    10. [Issue #102](https://github.com/oasis-tcs/sarif-spec/issues/102): "invocation should be an array of invocation objects" -- made available on March 11th, 2018.

-    10. [Issue #110](https://github.com/oasis-tcs/sarif-spec/issues/110): "Specify how to treat a file that contains interleaved stdout/stderr"
+    10. [Issue #110](https://github.com/oasis-tcs/sarif-spec/issues/110): "Specify how to treat a file that contains interleaved stdout/stderr" -- made available on March 11th, 2018.

-    11. [Issue #115](https://github.com/oasis-tcs/sarif-spec/issues/115): "invocation object should record process outcome"
+    11. [Issue #115](https://github.com/oasis-tcs/sarif-spec/issues/115): "invocation object should record process outcome" -- made available on March 11th, 2018.

 5. In connection with [Issue #97](https://github.com/oasis-tcs/sarif-spec/issues/97): "file object's contents property," we made the following "opportunistic changes" (not tracked by an issue), and we will move their adoption in today's meeting.
 These changes are enabled by our improved treatment of encoding and content representation: